CSCE315-F22-Taele/Team-54-Project_3/README.md

 ---
 ### How to Run

+The website can be found at the following URL:

+Alternatively:
 1. Clone this repository locally
 2. Compile and run using the command `npm run build`